 Note:If you decide to define referential integrity across the nodes of a distributed database using triggers, be aware that network failures can make both the parent table and the child table inaccessible.

 For example, assume that the child table is in the

-CHECK constraints include:
+CHECK constraints include the following: